ThuyHaLE/OptiMoldIQ/systemDiagram/OptiMoldIQ-agentsBreakDown.md

-m## Workflows for All Agents in the OptiMoldIQ System
+## Workflows for All Agents in the OptiMoldIQ System

 ### 1. AutoStatus Agent
 #### Role: